agude/agude.github.io/_drafts/2019-07-09-hour_record_plot_improvements.md

 plot: I have added the name of the rider who set each record, and the distance they rode.
-I have also added a line indicating the status of each record at each point in time, making it easy to see where the record is at any point, and helping to highlight the times when the record stood for a long time.
+I have also added a line indicating the status of each record at each point in time, making it easy to see where the record is at any point, and helping to highlight the instances when the record stood for a long time.

 This plot took a lot of work to make---matplotlib is not the most forgiving library---but I think it was worth it.